samuelmurail/gromacs_py/README.rst

 License
 ---------------------------------------

-This project is licensed under the GNU General Public License v2.0 - see the `LICENSE`_ file for details.
+This project is licensed under the GNU General Public License v2.0 - see the ``LICENSE`` file for details.

-.. _relative link: LICENCE